synth/semaphore-shortcuts/README.md

 # Semaphore Shortcuts
 This chrome extension allows for shortcuts with SemaphoreCI.
 This was inspred by the tutorial corresponding with this repo [here](https://www.blog.karenying.com/posts/hack-keyboard-shortcuts-into-sites-with-a-custom-chrome-extension).

 Primarily this copies the "sem rebuild pipeline <pipeline_id>" to your clipboard.
-You must be on a workflow run page for this to work.
+You must be on a workflow run page for this to work...

 ## Installation